warpas/warpas.github.io/posts/unfinished/When will you publish the next post?.md

 The process works for now and I'll improve it along the way when it needs improvement.
 The key here is to keep some type of consistency.
 That’s where the last area comes in.

 ### Consistent effort 💪 vs consistent results 📚

-I enjoy watching Yahtzee Croshaw’s work.
-That guy keeps a weekly or bi-weekly schedule for his videos.
-He’s been remarkably consistent about it.
-His flagship game review series called “Zero Punctuation” has been running for 13 years now with very few breaks.
-I’m inspired by that, and I would definitely want to explore that kind of schedule in the future.
-A post every week is a good goal to aim for.
-A schedule could be a useful tool for me to keep perfectionism at bay.

 Another way to look at a schedule is to deliver results consistently.
 And my current writing output is anything but consistent.
 But I can control my input - how much time I spend writing and the effort I put into it. **I’m hoping the results will follow the effort.
 There won’t be a post every week, but I’m aiming at 15-25 posts every year.
 I’m hoping that instead of 52 mediocre posts, I’ll manage to publish 25 good posts with possibly 10 gems among those.**